Christian nationalism in the United States: Beliefs

 Christian nationalism has been linked to prejudice towards minority groups.
 Christian nationalism has been loosely defined as a belief that "celebrate[s] and privilege[s] the sacred history, liberty, and rightful rule of white conservatives".
 Christian nationalism prioritizes an ethno-cultural, ethno-religious, and ethno-nationalist framing around fear of "the other", those being immigrants, racial, and sexual minorities.
 Studies have associated Christian nationalism with xenophobia, homophobia, misogyny, political tolerance of racists, opposition to interracial unions, support for gun rights, pronatalism, and restricting the civil rights of those who fail to conform to traditional ideals of whiteness, citizenship, and Protestantism.
 The Christian nationalist belief system includes elements of patriarchy, white supremacy, nativism, and heteronormativity.
 It has been associated with a "conquest narrative", premillennial apocalypticism, and of frequent "rhetoric of blood, specifically, of blood sacrifice to an angry God".

 American Christian nationalism is based on a worldview that America is superior to other countries, and that such superiority is divinely established.
 It posits that only Christians are "true Americans".
 Christian nationalism also bears overlap with the American militia movement.
 The 1992 Ruby Ridge standoff and the 1993 Waco siege served as a catalyst for the growth of militia activity among Christian nationalists.
-Christian nationalists believe that the US is meant to be a Christian nation, and that it was founded as a Christian nation, and want to "take back" the US for God.
+Christian nationalists believe that the U.S. is meant to be a Christian nation, and that it was founded as a Christian nation, and want to "take back" the U.S. for God.

 Christian nationalists feel that their values and religion are threatened and marginalized, and fear their freedom to preach their moral values will be no longer dominant at best or outlawed at worst.
 Experimental research found that support of Christian nationalism increased when Christian Americans were told of their demographic decline.
 Studies have shown Christian nationalists to exhibit higher levels of anger, depression, anxiety, and emotional distress.
 It has been theorized that Christian nationalists fear that they are "not living up to" God's expectations, and "fear the wrath and punishment" of not creating the country desired by God.